 Named the 8th official principal of Wheaton in 1876, Miss Haskell brought a different approach and demeanor to the school.
 Students remembered her as a “Christian Gentlewoman,” carrying herself with elegance and charm.

-Reverend Michael Burnham of Fall River, Massachusetts speaks at Commencement.
+Reverend Michael Burnham of Fall River, MA, speaks at commencement.

 A traveling photographer visits Norton, taking numerous pictures of Wheaton buildings and students’ room.